Fatman Beyond: Format

-Fatman on Batman Guests
+Fatman Beyond Guests

-An individual who has been affected by or influenced the Batman mythos often joins Smith on Fatman on Batman.
+An individual who has been affected by or influenced the Batman mythos often joins Smith on Fatman Beyond.
 Guests include actors who have portrayed Batman and other characters in the Bat-verse, writers and artists involved with DC Comics as well as others who join big Kev Smith in his love of Batman.
 Guests include: Paul Dini (Writer for Batman the Animated Series / Creator of Harley Quinn); Bruce Timm (Producer of Batman the Animated Series), Adam West (Batman, Batman '66), Kevin Conroy (Batman, Batman Animated Series), Diedrich Bader (Batman, Batman: Brave and the Bold); Mark Hamill (Joker, Batman Animated Series); Scott Snyder / Gregg Capullo (Writer / Artist of DC Comic's New 52 Batman); Stan Lee (Not Batman Related–it's Stan Lee (Note: Stan Lee did, however, create a version of Batman for DC's Just Imagine... series)) and Jamie Walton (President, Wayne Foundation).
 Complete guest list and episodes appearances: